Limmen/awesome-rl-for-cybersecurity/README.md

         <a href='https://github.com/cage-challenge/cage-challenge-2'>cage-challenge-2</a>
         <ul>
           <li>
-           The second Cyber Autonomoy Gym for Experimentation (CAGE) challenge environment announced at the AAAI-22 Workshop on Artificial Intelligence for Cyber Security Workshop (AICS).
+           The second Cyber Autonomous Gym for Experimentation (CAGE) challenge environment announced at the AAAI-22 Workshop on Artificial Intelligence for Cyber Security Workshop (AICS).
           </li>
         </ul>
       </td>